 It is best practice for staff to conduct an annual school wide collection and disposal of chemicals by a licensed chemical disposal company.
 To arrange for the collection and disposal of chemicals contact one of the EPA approved chemical companies via the EPA Prescribed Industrial Waste database.
 When disposing of chemicals care must be taken to ensure it is properly packaged, labelled and stored in a suitable designated area whilst awaiting collection.
 Staff must wear the appropriate PPE as per the SDS, and appropriately label chemicals

-Where it is deemed necessary (refer to SDS), schools should conduct health surveillance to ensure that no one is not exposed to concentrations of a substance that are above the exposure standard (if any), for that substance.
+Where it is deemed necessary (refer to SDS), schools should conduct health surveillance to ensure that no one is exposed to concentrations of a substance that are above the exposure standard (if any), for that substance.
 Any health surveillance that must be conducted will be carried out at a frequency recommended by either the SDS, WorkSafe Victoria or other relevant authority.

 Schools should ensure that there are appropriate emergency provisions in place in the event of a chemical emergency, and must communicate these provisions to their staff.
 The emergency provisions could include: